 Kick off this nine-day tour of Baikal with a morning meeting with your guide (either at the airport or train station), who’ll help you transfer to your hotel in Listvyanka, a port town close to Irkutsk.
 After lunch, there is a half-day sightseeing trip around town, taking you to an open-air ethnographic museum, as well as a splendid church and quaint local market.

 After breakfast, final Olkhon Island visits will be made in the morning to some geographical points of interest as well as the Historical Museum.
-Refuel with lunch back at the hotel before transferring to the pier and departing for Ust-Barguzin by boat.
-The journey over the lake is simply spectacular, and takes around four or five hours in total with about one hour overland to Maximiha, where you’ll be spending the night in a lovely guesthouse.
+Have lunch back at the hotel before transferring to the pier and departing for Ust-Barguzin by boat.
+The journey over the lake is simply spectacular, and takes around four or five hours in total with about one hour overland to Maximiha, where you’ll be spending the night in a comfortable local hotel.

 Enjoy breakfast while taking in the natural scenery in Zabaikalsky National Park before embarking on a 3-hour trip to Ulan-Ude by car.
 Lunch is at a local restaurant along the way, and there’s also chance to see an interesting ethnographical museum – one of the biggest open-air museums in Russia.
-Arrive at the Mergen Bator Hotel or Hotel Baikal Plaza and enjoy a leisurely dinner before bed.
+Arrive at the Mergen Bator Hotel and enjoy a leisurely dinner before bed.

 Make the most of your time in Ulan-Ude with a quick city tour in the morning, taking you to the impressive Ivolginsky Datsan, a Buddhist temple complex frequented by pilgrims and tourists from all over the world.
 A trip to the old believers’ village follows this, where you’ll have the chance to see the central church and museum.
 Lunch on this eighth day will be one of the most memorable ones on the trip, as it’ll be taking place at a local family’s house.
 After enjoying the delicious food and warm hospitality, it’s time to head back to your hotel in Ulan-Ude.